In leadership, its important to know the difference in popularity and trust.

 Trust is what is needed for the biggest moments in leadership.
-Major changes involve trust.
+Major changes depend upon trust.
 Times of uncertainty need established trust in leadership.
 Long-term success requires trust.

-Leader, know the difference between popularity and trust and don’t confuse the two.
+Leader, I encourage you to know the difference between popularity and trust.
+And to not confuse the two.

 Here is something else to know.
 Popularity often disguises itself as trust when people appear to be agreeing with you.
 And it may fool you into thinking you can do anything, because you are, after all, popular.
 But, if you are not careful, you will cross a line of people’s level of trust and see a backlash towards your leadership.